Shaw Centre for the Salish Sea: History & Development

 Interior construction began on August 21, 2008.
-Because of the complexity of the mechanical systems and the design, Matthews recommended that the New Marine Centre Society serve as the general contractor.
-Since fundraising had advanced sufficiently, the board authorized Matthews to proceed flat out with construction.
-Former board dhair, Owen Redfern volunteered as project manager and Mike Lewis was retained as construction superintendent.
-With the support and effort of remarkable trades people, artists and sub-contractors the centre opened on time and slightly under budget after just 10 months of construction.
-Coast Salish artist Charles Elliott was commissioned to produce a series of graphics that are reproduced throughout the centre, used in marketing materials and in the striking fish sculpture located outside the main entrance that was designed by James Peterson.
+With the support and effort of remarkable trades people, artists and contractors the centre opened on time and under budget after just 10 months of construction.
+Coast Salish artist Charles Elliott was commissioned to produce a series of graphics that are reproduced throughout the centre, used in marketing materials and in the fish sculpture located outside the main entrance.
 Local glass artist Rick Silas produced the kelp panels featured in the lobby and bronze artist Paul Harder was commissioned to create the sea creatures featured in the outdoor tide pool in the waterfront park on the east side of the building.
 The freely assessable, outdoor tide pool feature associated with the aquarium, was a gift to the people of Sidney from the Gwyn Morgan & Patricia Trottier Family Foundation.
-Included in the frantic construction schedule was sufficient time to test run the aquarium life-support systems as well as collect and introduce the animal collection to their habitats in preparation for opening.
+Included in the construction schedule was time to test run the aquarium life-support systems as well as collect and introduce the animal collection to their habitats in preparation for opening.